mberry/blog-source/source/_posts/alpine-linux.md

 category: Alpine
 ---

 Some general commands and info about the ever useful Alpine linux.
+Based on musl and BusyBox.
+It uses a hardened kernel and compiles all user space binaries as position-independent executables with stack-smashing protection.

 <!--more-->